wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/what-is-it.rst

 Each check definition comprises:

--  Metadata information.
--  A description of the purpose of the check.
+-  Metadata information including a description of the purpose of the check.
 -  A logical description with fields ``condition`` and ``rules``.

 As part of the metadata, it can contain an optional ``compliance`` field used to specify if the check is relevant to any compliance specifications.
 Most Wazuh policies, especially CIS policies, already have their CIS and PCI-DSS controls mapped.
 In addition, NIST and TSC controls are mapped as well.

-See policy ``id 2094`` for Debian 9 operating systems as an example of a policy definition.
+See below policy ``id 2094`` for Debian 9 operating systems as an example of a policy definition.

 .. code-block:: YAML